-Ribbon: Start > Desktop > Design > Focus > Views
+Ribbon: Start > All Windows > Design > Explore > Focus > Model Views

-Model Views

-Usage of Model views can be created for a variety of purposes and an experienced modeler will often use the Model Views facility as the access point to the Repository.
+Usage of Model Views Model Views can be created for a variety of purposes and an experienced modeler will often use the Model Views facility as the access point to the Repository.
 The Favorites folder is useful to keep track of hand picked elements and diagrams of interest.
 The Slide show folder is useful to create a diagram slide show for the purposes of demonstrating diagrams to a group of people in a workshop or meeting.
 The Search folder is useful to keep track of elements that meet specified criteria and to be notified when new elements are added to the Repository that meet the criteria.